 Since yesterday, a number of Montreal restaurants and bars, including Beaubien Street slice shop Pizza Bouquet, NDG mainstay Monkland Taverne, and downtown cocktail bar Furco, have posted notices of precautionary closures on Instagram, citing possible or confirmed cases of COVID-19 exposure.
 Meanwhile, Monkland Village Café de Mercanti posted that due to the rise in coronavirus cases in Montreal, it’s decided to voluntarily resort to takeout-only starting December 17.

 Before this week, many establishments in the city had been gearing up — and stocking up — for what is historically one of the busiest times of the year.
 However, as government officials began to signal that the COVID picture was growing increasingly worrisome, group reservations started to drop off — even before this latest wave of measures was announced.

 Legault explained on Thursday that minimizing social contact was just one of the province’s “weapons” against the virus; vaccination was the other.
-A third dose of the vaccine will be critical in the face of the more transmissible omicron, he said.
+He said that a third dose of the vaccine would be critical in the face of the more transmissible omicron.
 But, at the moment, only health workers, pregnant people, immunocompromised individuals, anyone 70 and older, and some other small groups are eligible.
-Starting December 20, eligibility extends to those 65 and over — but not to restaurant workers who continue to risk exposure as diners eat unmasked inside establishment, even if at half capacity.
+Starting December 20, eligibility extends to those 65 and over — but not to restaurant workers who continue to risk exposure as diners eat unmasked inside establishments, even if at half capacity.

 Eighty-three percent of Quebecers have received at least one dose of the COVID-19 vaccine, while 77 percent have had two.